-- 3. Maintain confidentiality in accordance with federal and state law. - 4.
-Evaluate on a regular basis all instructional programs to ensure infusion of civility education in the curriculum. - 5.
-Support the development of and student participation in appropriate extracurricular activities. - 6.
-Provide support in the development of the code of conduct, when called upon.
-Disseminate the code of conduct and anti-harassment policies. - 7.
-Be responsible for enforcing the code of conduct and ensuring that all cases are resolved promptly and fairly. - 8.
-Participate in school-wide efforts to provide adequate supervision in all school spaces. - 9.
-Address issues of harassment or any situation that threatens the emotional or physical health or safety of any student, school employee, or any person who is lawfully on school property or at a school function. - 10.
-Address personal biases that may prevent equal treatment of all students and staff. - 11.
-Report incidences of discrimination and harassment that are witnessed or otherwise brought to an administrator's/principal's attention to the Dignity Act Coordinator in a timely manner. - 11.
-Follow the Code of Conduct at all school sponsored events or activities. - F. The Dignity Act Coordinator(s) - 1.
-Promote a safe, orderly and stimulating school environment, supporting active teaching and learning for all students regardless of actual or perceived race, weight, color, national origin, ethnic group, religion, religious practice, gender identity or sexual orientation, sex or disability. - 2.
-Oversee and coordinate the work of the district-wide and building-level bullying prevention committees. - 3.
-Identify curricular resources that support infusing civility in classroom instruction and classroom management; and provide guidance to staff as to how to access and implement those resources. - 4.
-Coordinate, with the Professional Development Committee, training in support of the bullying prevention committee. - 5.
-Be responsible for monitoring and reporting on the effectiveness of the district's bullying prevention policy. - 6.
-Address issues of harassment or any situation that threatens the emotional or physical health or safety of any student, school employee, or any person who is lawfully on school property or at a school function. - 7.
+- a.
+Promote a safe, orderly and stimulating school environment, supporting active teaching and learning for all students regardless of actual or perceived race, color, weight, national origin, ethnic group, religion, religious practice, disability, sexual orientation, gender (including gender identity and expression) or sex. - b.
+Oversee and coordinate the work of the district-wide and building-level bullying prevention committees. - c.
+Identify curricular resources that support infusing civility in classroom instruction and classroom management; and provide guidance to staff as to how to access and implement those resources. - d.
+Coordinate, with the Professional Development Committee, training in support of the bullying prevention committee. - e.
+Be responsible for monitoring and reporting on the effectiveness of the district's bullying prevention policy. - f.
+Address and investigate issues of harassment or any situation that threatens the emotional or physical health or safety of any student, school employee, or any person who is lawfully on school property or at a school function. - g.
 Address personal biases that may prevent equal treatment of all students and staff.